FPN AskPsy

 • PSY4165 Applied Statistics II: Capita Selecta C

-You can sign up for one of these three courses after the information session on Wed.
-13 December 2023 (13:30 - 15:30) until 25 Feb.
-2024, 11:59 PM.
+You can sign up for one of these three courses after the information session on this topic (will be held around December).

-About the Information Sessions
+Information Sessions

-The 'Information Session' appears in My Timetable with the codes PSY5555, PSY5556, PSY5557 (Bachelor), PSY6000 (Masters), PSY7000 (Research Master), PSY8000 (Master Forensic Psychology).
-The Education Office books these sessions for you.
+The 'Information Session' will appear in My Timetable with the codes PSY5555, PSY5556, PSY5557 (Bachelor), PSY6000 (Master), PSY7000 (Research Master), PSY8000 (Master Forensic Psychology).
+The Education Office will register you for these sessions.

 How?